Ilmr1/Ilmr1/README.md

 - Software Engineering student at Metropolia University of Applied Sciences

-- Know basics for python, java, javascript, html and css
+- Know basics for sql, python, java, javascript, html and css